The Biotech Growth Trust Plc - Directorate Change

 (the "Company")

-The Board of the Company hereby announces that Mr Sven Borho has retired as a Director of the Company with immediate effect.
+The Board of The Biotech Growth Trust PLC is pleased to announce the appointment of Mr Geoffrey C. Hsu as a non-executive Director of the Company, with effect from 16 May 2018.

-The Board wishes to record its thanks to Mr Borho for the significant contribution he has made to the Company's affairs during his time on the Board.
+Mr Hsu is a General Partner at OrbiMed Capital LLC, the Company's Portfolio Manager.
+He joined OrbiMed in 2002 as a biotechnology analyst.
+Prior to joining OrbiMed, he worked as an analyst in the healthcare investment banking group at Lehman Brothers.
+Mr. Hsu received his A.B. degree summa cum laude from Harvard University and holds an M.B.A. from Harvard Business School.
+Prior to business school, he spent two years studying medicine at Harvard Medical School.

-As a Managing Partner at OrbiMed Capital LLC, the Board is pleased that Mr Borho will continue to play a key role in the management of the Company's portfolio.
+Mr Hsu does not currently hold any of the Company's ordinary shares.

 - ENDS-